rahul-vegiraju/Ecommerce/README.md

 PostgreSQL: A powerful, open-source relational database system used for persistent data storage.

 Python: The programming language used to develop the project.

+Restfox: cross-platform API testing and debugging tool

+Console.neon.tech: Provides an intuitive web-based UI to create, manage, and monitor PostgreSQL databases hosted on the Neon cloud platform.

 ## Commands For You to Use: